milosilo/AI/README.md

  **!!8/19/2023!! - Upcoming RateMyAI Prompt Engineering Tool Release**

- **It's based on a never seen before approach, and is in the final design stages so expect it next week by the 22nd.
+ **The tool is based on a never seen before approach, and is in the final design stages so expect it next week by the 22nd.
 So far its fun to use!**